gdtyagi05/indexed-file-database-engine/README.md

 By combining binary storage, indexing, and direct file access, it provides a scalable and efficient alternative to traditional text-based record management systems.

  FUTURE SCOPE

-- Concept of mutex can be included to implement multithreading and allow concurrency.
+To evolve this project into a production-grade storage engine, the next phase of development involves moving toward a multi-threaded, disk-aware architecture.

+* Concurrency & Multithreading: Implementing `std::mutex` and reader-writer locks to allow multiple threads to read data simultaneously while maintaining strict data integrity during writes.
-- B-Tree Indexing: Moving from a simple std::map to a disk-based B-Tree structure.
-This would allow the index itself to live on the disk, enabling the engine to manage millions of records without exhausting system RAM.
+* Disk-Based B-Tree Indexing: Moving from an in-memory `std::map` to a disk-based B-Tree structure.
+This will allow the index itself to live on the disk, enabling the engine to scale to millions of records without exhausting system RAM.